GabeScott/standard-works-vault/General Conference/1977 April - The Mediator.md

 I claim with my brethren of the Twelve to be a special witness of Him.
 My witness, and theirs, is true.
 I love the Lord, and I love the Father who sent Him.

 Eliza R. Snow, with deep spiritual inspiration, wrote these words, with which I close.

-How great the wisdom and the love
+>How great the wisdom and the love

-That filled the courts on high
+>That filled the courts on high

-And sent the Savior from above
+>And sent the Savior from above

-To suffer, bleed, and die!
+>To suffer, bleed, and die!
+>

-His precious blood He freely spilt;
+>His precious blood He freely spilt;

-His life He freely gave,
+>His life He freely gave,

-A sinless sacrifice for guilt,
+>A sinless sacrifice for guilt,

-A dying world to save.
+>A dying world to save.
+>

-How great, how glorious, how complete,
+>How great, how glorious, how complete,

-Redemption’s grand design,
+>Redemption’s grand design,

-Where justice, love, and mercy meet
+>Where justice, love, and mercy meet

-In harmony divine!
+>In harmony divine!

-(Hymns, no. 68.)
+>

 In the name of Jesus Christ, amen.